Last updated:

 - Monosyllabic babbling

-- Should recognize and respond to name
+- Should recognise and respond to the name

 - Should understand “bye-bye” and may wave